wweatherall/githubpages/_authors/ted.md

 name: Ted Doe
 position: Writer
 ---
-Ted has been eating fruit since he was baby.
+Ted has been eating fruit since he was baby. eu